microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Occurs when the window has closed.

+### Remarks

-> **Remarks:** If this was the last window to be closed for the app, the Suspending event will be raised.
+If this was the last window to be closed for the app, the Suspending event will be raised.
 For a Desktop app, the application will end.

 ## Window.CoreWindow property: